eileenlimur/thoughtbox/README.md

 The app is mobile-ready.
 Specify your database as an enivironment variable to make the app your own.

 Find the app deployed [here](https://thotbox.herokuapp.com/) on Heroku.
+Your thoughts will be submitted to the creator's database.

 ![thoughtbox](https://github.com/eileenlimur/thoughtbox/blob/master/client/public/ThotBox.png)